-Selfies are a little bit less technology focused than most of my posts, but I think a lot of individuals would benefit from these 4 reasons to take selfies.
+Selfies are a little bit less technology focused than most of my posts, but I think a lot of individuals would benefit from these 4 reasons of why to take selfies.

 In simple terms, a selfie is just a photo taken of the photographer by the photographer.
 Originally this would require a timer, or holding a camera out at arms length with the viewport/screen facing away.
 This made getting good shots more of a gamble, especially with automatic focus.
 I remember when I got a Samsung Convoy (the phone shown below) which had an extra screen and closed to make the camera face the viewer, making selfie taking much easier... though I don't think they had a name for it back then.